google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 * `SignedData.certificates` SHOULD be omitted.

+Since the `eContentType` is not `id-data`, the `SignerInfo.signedAttrs` field MUST be present (see Section 5.3 of [RFC5652]) and MUST contain:

+* A content-type attribute whose value is the same as `SignedData.encapContentInfo.eContentType`.

+* A message-digest attribute whose value is the message digest of `SignedData.encapContentInfo.eContent`.

-As described in Section 5.3 of [RFC5652], the `SignerInfo.signedAttrs` field MUST be present (because the `eContentType` is not `id-data`) and MUST contain a content-type attribute and a message-digest attribute.
-This field is included in the message digest calculation process (see Section 5.4 of [RFC5652]), which ensures that the `signature` in the CMS object will not be a valid X.509v3 signature and so cannot be used to construct a certificate from the precertificate.
+`SignerInfo.signedAttrs` is included in the message digest calculation process (see Section 5.4 of [RFC5652]), which ensures that the `SignerInfo.signature` value will not be a valid X.509v3 signature that could be used in conjunction with the TBSCertificate (from `SignedData.encapContentInfo.eContent`) to construct a valid certificate.

 # Log Format and Operation